 Will Nitish Kumar return to Grand Alliance?
 Here's what senior RJD leader has to say

-Patna, June 04: Even though Nitish Kumar has made it clear that the there are absolutely no problems between the JD (U) and the BJP, all kinds of rumours and speculations are flying thick and fast.
+Patna, June 04: Even though Nitish Kumar has made it clear that the there are absolutely no problems between the Janata Dal-United (JD-U) and the Bharatiya Janata Party (BJP), all kinds of rumours and speculations are flying thick and fast.

 First, the JD(U) opted out of the Modi government after being offered just one portfolio.
 Then, Nitish Kumar expanded his council of ministers.
 He kept eight for the JD(U), while giving just one for the BJP.

-Amid all this, senior RJD leader and former union minister Raghuvansh Prasad Singh, on Monday reportedly said that Nitish Kumar coming back to Grand Alliance (GA) would be a good option.
+Amid all this, senior Rashtriya Janata Dal (RJD) leader and former union minister Raghuvansh Prasad Singh, on Monday reportedly said that Nitish Kumar coming back to Grand Alliance (GA) would be a good option.

 "If Nitish Kumar comes to our side along with other regional parties, it will help beat BJP.
 In politics, anything can happen.
 Nobody has given anything in writing that Nitish Kumar cannot return to GA," said Singh, who has been a strong advocate of all regional parties joining hands to stop the BJP, a Hindustan Times report said.